Hungry, Hungry Homer

 "Hungry, Hungry Homer" is the fifteenth episode of the twelfth season of the American television series The Simpsons.
 It first aired on the Fox network in the United States on March 4, 2001.
 In the episode, Homer becomes a Good Samaritan after discovering the simple joys of helping people in need – which is put to the test when he goes on a hunger strike after the owner of the Springfield Isotopes baseball team attempts to discredit him when Homer stumbles on his plot to discreetly move the team to Albuquerque, New Mexico.

 The episode was written by John Swartzwelder and directed by Nancy Kruse, and guest starred Stacy Keach as Howard K. Duff VIII.

 Since airing, it has received generally mixed reviews from television critics.
 The episode inspired the naming of the Albuquerque Isotopes minor-league baseball team, which began play in 2003.

 Plot

 The Simpson family visits Blockoland, a theme park similar to Legoland which is completely made of blocks.
-When Lisa finds a piece missing from an Eiffel Tower kit she has bought, Homer persuades the gift shop clerk to give it to her.
-Energized by the idea of helping people, Homer talks a girl Bart likes into going to a school dance with him, gets a beauty salon owner to put free highlights in Marge's hair, and finds a way for the salon to cut its expenses.
-He next tries to get Lenny a refund on his season tickets for the Springfield Isotopes baseball team (previously introduced in the season 2 episode "Dancin' Homer"), after they continue to lose games repeatedly since being taken over by Duff Beer.
-At the Isotopes' ballpark, Homer encounters team owner Howard K. Duff VIII, who refuses to grant a refund.
-As he leaves, Homer goes through the wrong door and discovers a room filled with merchandise for the "Albuquerque Isotopes" and realizes that Howard is planning to move the team.
-Howard denies the idea, then has Duffman drug Homer and dump him at the Simpsons' house to cover up the truth.
+When Lisa finds a piece missing from an Eiffel Tower kit she bought in the park's gift shop, Homer goes back and persuades the clerk to give it to her.
+Energized by the idea of helping people, Homer decides to continue doing favors for the people in his life, most notably Lenny who wants a refund on his season tickets for the Springfield Isotopes baseball team (previously introduced in "Dancin' Homer").
+After failing to get a refund from the team owner and president of the Duff Beer company, Howard K. Duff VII, Homer takes the wrong door out of Mr. Duff's office and discovers a room filled with unfamiliar Isotopes merchandise, making him realize that Duff Beer is planning to sell the team to Albuquerque.